decorative image

 • mental wellness and suicide prevention

-The health impacts of black carbon and methane have also emerged as important items on the Arctic agenda.
+The health impacts of black carbon and methane have also emerged as items on the Arctic agenda.

 Organisations representing indigenous communities, which are Permanent Participants of the Arctic Council, have an internationally exceptionally strong position on the Arctic Council.
 The Ministry of Social Affairs and Health, and Finland, support the strong participation of indigenous peo-ples in the work of the Arctic Council.